Coronavirus: WHO warns of COVID-19 third wave, says Europe failed to learn from Asia | DW | 22.11.2020

 He also said Europe had much to learn from Asian countries.
 "One has to react quickly to the virus, robustly and decisively," he said.
 "Especially at the start, when the virus is still spreading very slowly in different communities.
 If you react half-heartedly, the problem will get bigger very quickly."

-Europe briefly enjoyed sinking infection rates during the summer,but they are now surging again: Germany, with a population of 84 million, on Sunday saw cases rise by 14,000.
+Europe briefly enjoyed sinking infection rates during the summer, but they are now surging again.
+Germany, with a population of 84 million, saw cases rise by 14,000 on Sunday.

 By contrast, Japan's population of 120 million saw only 2,596 new cases on Saturday.
 South Korea's population of 51 million reported only 386 new cases on the same day and has had only around 30,700 confirmed cases in total since the pandemic began.